postsharp/PostSharp.Engineering/README.md

     - [Commands](#commands)
     - [Required environment variables](#required-environment-variables)

-## Content
+## Overview

+This repository contains build scripts and tools common to all Metalama repos.
+We released `PostSharp.Engineering` under an open-source license because it is a dependency of other open-source Metalama projects.
+Although you can use this project to build your own products, our intention is not to maintain a build framework for the general public, but an ad-hoc solution for our own needs.

-This repository contains common development, build and publishing scripts.
-It produces two NuGet packages:
+This repo produces two NuGet packages:

 * _PostSharp.Engineering.BuildTools_ is meant to be added as a package reference from the facade C# build program.